ocupop/refed-website/src/_states/iowa.md

           c.
 The name and address of the distributor or packer.
         legal_citation: Iowa Admin.
 Code r.
 21-36.8 (2013)
+      - title:
+        applies_to_food_type: Eggs
+        purpose_of_law: Sale after date not restricted
+        excerpted_language_from_the_law: No relevant state law.
+        legal_citation: No relevant state law.
     label_regulation:
       date_labels_required_for:
         - eggs